iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.gha.covid.tracker___1.0.3/report.md

 > No instructions on how it works<br> :date: __2020-08-03 21:03:07__

 > Ok, I only downloaded this app last night & although the reviews seem ok.
 This was the 1st & main app for COVID-19 tracking.
 Yes I realise Gibraltar is it's main domain, I get it.
 But seeing as this was my only option really, Am I just meant to look at the compass tracker, watching random green dots faintly appearing, with the blue screen just saying "Active"/click if i tested positive?
 How do i know?
 I don't!
 We can't just ask 4 test.
 Bluetooth is always on.
 So do i just wait 4 an alert? 🤷🏻‍<br> :date: __2020-07-31 22:24:09__

-> This App is not designed for th UK, it is designed only for Gibraltar the app is useless, contact the developer like i did, UK citizen you will be told we can't use it in the UK 🇬🇧 This is their response "This App has been developed specifically with Gibraltar in mind.
-It is open for download by anyone, including cross-frontier workers and persons who regularly visit Gibraltar.
-If you are not in Gibraltar (whether residing, working or visiting) this app is of no real use to you"<br> :date: __2020-07-30 22:25:30__